Sonic-LockandLoad/Sonic-LockandLoad/README.md

 **Have any suggestions for or problems with the mod?** Open a [GitHub issue](https://github.com/Sonic-LockandLoad/Sonic-LockandLoad/issues), it'll probably be resolved soon if possible.

 To play an unstable version of Lock & Load, use `git clone` or [`gh-get`](https://github.com/That1M8Head/gh-get) to clone it to your computer, and open the cloned repo with GZDoom, like you would with a WAD or PK3.
-You can update with `git pull`.
+You can update with `git pull`. **Unstable versions contain unfinished stuff, the latest release is recommended.**

 ## Copyright
 Sonic: Lock & Load is a fan-made Doom mod.
 All copyrights go to their intended holders.<br>